DataHighway-DHX/documentation/docs/tutorials/tutorials-nodes-full-node-setup.md

 ### Set up the node as a system service.
-To do this, navigate into the root directory of the DataHighway-DHX/node repo and execute the following to create the service configuration file (harbour):
+To do this, navigate into the root directory of the DataHighway-DHX/node repo and execute the following to create the service configuration file and make specific configuration updates for your node as detailed below:

 ```bash
 {